furnivall/pubmed-grabber/README.md

 # pubmed-grabber
-CLI tool to retrieve the full text of open access papers from PubMed Central using a DOI, written in Rust.

-# PubMed-grabber

 A command-line interface (CLI) tool written in Rust that retrieves the full text of open access papers from PubMed Central using a DOI.